Le Havre (The Harbor) – Codito Development Inc.

 Your implementation of Le Havre is almost perfect.
 Can you just add pinch zoom into the phone app.
 Also a chat system that works and appears better.
 A repeat nudge button to online players that alerts their opponent that it is their turn cause they might not have heard it the first time.
 Also, maybe new different notifications sounds like a seagull or ship horn.
 Otherwise it is a perfect game.
 Thanks.

 Really like this game and we are impressed that he team can put so many info on a tiny phone screen, good job.
 However, our understanding of the rules is the you can purchase/sale building at any time during your term; however, when you are using the construction building (8) in the app to build 2 proposals, it seems you are not allowed to build one first, buy the 2nd underneath, and then build the 3rd card.
 The app doesnt show the function and indicates that you cant take those actions while entering a building.
 Please clarify and fix.
-Thanks!
+Thanks.

 Update: – Bug: MP still a little janky.
 We are able to connect to friends game but it does odd things, such as removing all AI despite starting a 5p game with 2 human players. – bug: Resetting round from help screen during sell building sub-action when repaying loan causes game crash/dead end loop: screen empties and prompts user to finish main action or choose a building to sell. – bug: odd issue with player names where if you change your name on keyboard overlay popup and hit return game boots you to iOS main screen and you must re-enter game, we think we worked around it by tapping outside keyboard area and somehow changed our default single player name this way. – AI is pretty good but understandably this game has so many choices that it cannot expect to match AlphaGo on its budget lol.
 It often makes poor choices, or status hints, particularly when a sacrifice move is more obvious, such as taking 2 iron to snag an ironship when shipping line is out next, or an important building even if it means getting hit with 1-2 loans.
-Instead its round 10 & telling you to buy a wood ship because you have wood, etc. Original: we are kind of a hobby-boardgame app pariah and routinely go on rants about some of the problems we’ve noticed in the push for applifying brick and mortar catslogs.
+Instead its round 10 & telling you to buy a wood ship because you have wood, etc. Original: we are kind of a hobby-boardgame app pariah and routinely go on rants about some of the problems Ive noticed in the push for applifying brick and mortar catslogs.
 A lot of great boardgames have messy apps with dropped support and lost development, sitting around the online stores as abandonware.
 Some bg apps are crippled with stupid bugs, we even dropped this one a long time ago because we couldnt get multiplayer to work, but have gotten over it.
 Another personal grievance is the practice of porting iOs apps to Steam barely altered in any noticeable way (terra mystica, small world, ticket to ride, most bg adaptations on steam actually).
 Anyway, we think this is a highly enjoyable and addicting way to learn and play Le Havre, and definitely worth the cash even if its only played solo and the MP is glitched.
 A small but very helpful feature improvement would be a way to see on bonus cards what the buildings rolling or final bonuses are or at least on a log page in its own screen , as we cannot see if our score is being counted correctly or really review where we (or the game) made mistakes.
 We dont know if our storage card was counted and the total isnt visible anywhere at game end.
 If this exists already we dont know where to find it!
 Thanks for the fun.

 Very fun strategy game – as challenging as Caylus and the lower levels of AI opponent skills makes it excellent and totally worth the price.
 That said, at the higher levels, youll find that your AI opponents will have FAR more buildings than would seem normal.
 At first we suspected it, and now, 5 games in a row, we can confirm: AI opponents will purchase buildings WITHOUT the proper resources.
 Examples of AI purchases, 5 player game… Game 1: Round one, TURN ONE: Shipping Line!
 3 Brick and 1 Wood.
 After, AI still has 5 wood and 2 clay in inventory!
 Game 2: Round one, TURN ONE: Hardware Store!
 3 Wood and 1 Clay.
 Where did Wood #3 come from?
 Game 3: Round five: AI has 72 points of buildings already!!!!
 Seriously?
 Game 4: Round one: AI has 2 turns.
 Purchases both Abattoir and Wharf.
 Thats 3 Wood + 3 Clay + 3 Iron.
-Fuzzy math?… Lol Enjoy the game against lesser AI opponents – they dont cheat.
+Fuzzy math?…lol Enjoy the game against lesser AI opponents – they dont cheat.
 Upper levels appear to have god-like powers to buy things with invisible resources.
-Btw… This may be an internal database problem… If you uninstall then re-install, the problem goes away for several games before rearing its ugly head once again. ;^}
+Btw…this may be an internal database problem…If you uninstall then re-install, the problem goes away for several games before rearing its ugly head once again. ;^}.

-So glad it got a 64-bit update!
+So glad it got a 64-bit update.

 They took a great Euro boardgame and created a great port to iOS.
 The AI is a bit weak though, but still fun to puzzle out a victory.

-More pages for Le Havre (The Harbor)
+More pages for Le Havre (The Harbor) – Codito Development Inc.